OpenClassrooms-Student-Center/OCMovies-API-EN-FR/README.md

    is independent of character case.
    - `director=<director-name>` or `director_contains=<string>` to get movies
    whose directors correspond to the searched string.
-The first performs an exact match with director name while the second searches director names containing the search term.
+The first performs an exact match with the director name while the second searches director names containing the search term.
 The search is independent of character case.
    - `writer=<name>` or `writer_contains=<string>` to get movies
    whose writers contain to the searched string.
-The first performs an exact match with writer name while the second searches writer names containing the search term.
+The first performs an exact match with the writer name while the second searches writer names containing the search term.
 The search is independent of character case.
    - `actor=<name>` or `actor_contains=<string>` to get movies
    whose actors correspond to the searched string.
-The first performs an exact match with actor name while the second searches actor names containing the search term.
+The first performs an exact match with the actor name while the second searches actor names containing the search term.
 The search is independent of character case.
    - `genre=<name>` or `genre_contains=<string>` to get movies
    whose genres correspond to the searched string.
-The first performs an exact match with genre name while the second searches genre names containing the search term.
+The first performs an exact match with the genre name while the second searches genre names containing the search term.
 The search is independent of character case.
    - `country=<name>` or `country_contains=<string>` to get movies
    whose countries correspond to the searched string.
-The first performs an exact match with country name while the second searches country names containing the search term.
+The first performs an exact match with the country name while the second searches country names containing the search term.
 The search is independant of character case.
    - `lang=<name>` or `lang_contains=<string>` to get movies
    whose languages corresponds to the searched string.
-The first performs an exact match with language name while the second searches language names containing the search term.
+The first performs an exact match with the language name while the second searches language names containing the search term.
 The search is independent of character case.
    - `company=<name>` or `company_contains=<string>` to get movies
    whose company corresponds to the searched string.
-The first performs an exact match with company name while the second searches company names containing the search term.
+The first performs an exact match with the company name while the second searches company names containing the search term.
 The search is independent of character case.
    - `rating=<name>` or `rating_contains=<string>` to get movies
    whose rating corresponds to the searched string.
-The first performs an exact match with company name while the second searches company names containing the search term.
+The first performs an exact match with the rating name while the second searches rating names containing the search term.
 The search is independent of character case.
-   - `sort_by=<field>` to get movies sorted by a particular order.
-For example, use `sort_by=title` to order the movies alphabetically by title and `sort_by=-title` to order the movies in the reversed direction.
-You can also sort by multiple criteria by separating the criteria using commas as in `sort_by=-year,title` that filters the movie with the most recent ones first.
+   - `sort_by=<field>` to sort movies in a particular order.
+For example, use `sort_by=title` to order the movies alphabetically by title and `sort_by=-title` to order the movies in the reverse direction.
+You can also sort with multiple criteria by separating the criteria using commas as in `sort_by=-year,title` that filters the movie with the most recent ones first.
    Then, within a same year, movies are filtered alphabetically according to their title.